Glossary

 What InspectWP Checks

-InspectWP detects whether your WordPress site uses the Gutenberg editor by looking for block-specific HTML comments (like <!-- wp:paragraph -->) and Gutenberg-related CSS/JS in the page source.
+InspectWP detects whether your WordPress site uses the Gutenberg editor by scanning the page source for block-specific HTML comments (like <!-- wp:paragraph -->, <!-- wp:image -->, and others) as well as Gutenberg-related CSS and JavaScript files.
+This helps you understand whether a site has adopted the block editor or is still running the Classic Editor.

 Check your WordPress site now